folio-org/mod-reservoir/README.md

 java -jar client/target/mod-reservoir-client-fat.jar --init
 ```

-**Note**: The above mentioned commands are for the server running on localhost.
+**Note**: The above-mentioned commands are for the server running on localhost.
 For a secured server, the `-HX-Okapi-Token:$OKAPI_TOKEN` is required rather
 than `X-Okapi-Tenant`.